ruoheng-du/multivariate-data-analysis/README.md

 # Regression and Multivariate Data Analysis | Spring 2023
 This is the repository for regression reports done in STAT-GB 2301/STAT-UB 17 course at NYU Stern during Spring 2023.
 There are five reports throughout the semester and the statistical software is Minitab.
-The datasets, reports, and minitab commands can be found in the report#1 to report#5 directories.
+The datasets, reports, and Minitab commands can be found in the report#1 to report#5 directories.
 Please feel free to email me at rd2910@nyu.edu for any more information.

 ### Report#1: Simple Linear Regression - Relationship Between Health Expenditure and GDP Per Capita
 Health expenditure (% of GDP) = 5.685 + 0.0597 * GDP per capita (in thousands)